cerebralsilage/SpotifyPlayStation/README.md

 Back on your spotify for developers site you must click on the app you created, click the **edit settings** button.
 Go down to redirect URIs and add the following link **http://localhost:3000**
 **Make Sure You Press Save**

-**You will need to copy this link http://localhost:3000 and paste it over the link in Spotify.js which can be found in src/util, on line 6**
+You will need to copy this link **http://localhost:3000** and paste it over the link in Spotify.js which can be found in **src/util, on line 6**

 Assuming you have already created a directory where you pasted all the code for this app, followed the steps above, and... have npm installed... you should be able to open your command shell and type npm start.
 Hit enter and the app will launch on your browser.

-## Lisense
-MIT Lisense

 ## Running The Project On NPM